dspeyer/generators/README.md

     struct TagonCountTo : GeneratorHeart<int> {
       void run(int target) {
         yield(1);
         yield(2);
         yield(target);
       }
     }

 For a simple but not absurd example, see range_example.cc

 You can define whatever additional functions or variables you want.
 Run can take whatever arguments it likes.
 You can even define several run functions with different arguments, or make run take templated parameters.
+However, if run is templated, the template must be deduceable from the parameters.

 **Warning: The run function might not be allowed to finish.**